-Code-name ULD Weight Numbers and Contents Couc manne Туре pe Code Owner pieces (gross (gross) CARGO EQUIPMENT PLF xxxxx NOR 7 770 7 x PALLET EXCL.
+Code-name ULD No. of W Numbers and Contents

+Туре Code Owner pieces (gross) -

+CARGO EQUIPMENT PLF xxxxx NOR 7 770 7 x PALLET EXCL.
 NETS OWNER: NORWEGIAN AIRFORCE ATTN: BODO/NORWAY

 An aircraft container (AKN 12558 NAF) holding perishable goods that are subject to decay if not handled properly and timely during transport (time and temperature-sensitive shipment) is shipped.
 The classification used provides the ground handler or air terminal a quick indication that special handling instructions must be obeyed to prevent the shipment being lost (spoiled).
 Although not required, some additional special handling instructions are added.